alxhslm/alxhslm.github.io/content/posts/latex/index.md

 collection-latex 1
 ```

 Unfortunately I couldn’t find a way to specify a set of LaTeX packages to be installed.
-To achieve this, I created a `texlive-packages.txt` file with a list of package names as follows:
+As a workaround, I created a `texlive-packages.txt` file with a list of package names as follows:

 ```
 tabularx